 We may also log the websites you visit, collect IP addresses and information about your operating system and the type of browser you use for the purposes of our system administration and audit our site’s use.
 This data, however, will not be used to identify individual users.

 Any information Action Society collects from you through correspondence with us, whether via email, telephonically or by written letter, will only be used to address the matters within that correspondence.
 If this requires referring such correspondence to other departments within Action Society or its affiliates or to a third party to ensure customer service and prompt and correct feedback related to your question, your personal information will only be disclosed to the point necessary to address your query or concerns and will otherwise be kept confidential.

 When you access the Action Society’s Website by or through a mobile device, we may collect certain information automatically, including, but not limited to, the type of mobile device you use, your mobile device unique ID, the IP address of your mobile device, your mobile operating system, the type of mobile Internet browser you use, unique device identifiers and other diagnostic data ("Usage Data").

 Tracking and Cookies Data

-Cookies are files with small amount of data, which may include an anonymous unique identifier.
+Cookies are files with a small amount of data, which may include a unique anonymous identifier.
 Cookies are sent to your browser from a website and stored on your device.
-Tracking technologies also used are beacons, tags, and scripts to collect and track information and to improve and analyse the service we provide.
+Tracking technologies also used are beacons, tags, and scripts to collect and track information and improve and analyse our service.

 You can instruct your browser to refuse all cookies or to indicate when a cookie is being sent.
 However, if you do not accept cookies, you may not be able to use some portions of our online services.